Appraisal value? $20,000 low. Uh-oh.

 It’s a “make or break” figure for a VA purchaser.
 A VA loan can’t be issued for more than the home’s appraisal value, so a low appraisal value can often send a purchase into a tailspin.

 Still, it’s life.
 Mistakes happen (even to VA appraisers).
-Should you feel a VA appraisal value is erroneous, you have options.
+Should you feel a VA appraisal value is erroneous, you have options, such as engaging the Tidewater appraisal process for a Reconsideration of Value (ROV).